amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

 docker-compose up -d
 ```

 Once your containers are up and running, a`dags` folder is created on your local machine where you placed the docker-compose.yml file.
-We are going to use this `dags` folder to place our python workflows.
+We are going to use this `dags` folder to place our Python workflows.
 You can access the Airflow web UI using the URL `localhost:8080`

 # Creating your DAG Definition